Exporting to the United States

 Canada Border Services Agency (CBSA)

 CBSA is the main federal agency responsible for border enforcement and customs services.
 It regulates the flow of persons and goods across the Canadian border and collects all applicable duties, tariffs and taxes.
-Through its Border Information Service, a computerized, 24-hour telephone service you can access information on various customs topics free of charge from anywhere in Canada.
-Press "0" during regular business hours to speak with an agent.
+Through its Border Information Service, a computerized, 24-hour telephone service, you can access information on various customs topics free of charge from anywhere in Canada.
+During regular business hours, press "2" for business information, and then press "0" to speak with an agent

 CBSA has shared responsibility for: